Arsuaga-Vazquez-Lab/Cancer_data_notes/README.md

 There are multiple cancer datasets and accessing them can be daunting.
 Here we provide some useful information that may help to better navigate the platforms.

 ## The Cancer Genome Atlas [(TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga)
 Clinical, biospecimen, molecular characterization, and imaging data for samples from 11,000 patients (USA) spanning [33 cancer types](https://www.cancer.gov/ccg/research/genome-sequencing/tcga/studied-cancers).
-Including Breast Cancer (TCGA-BRCA) with 1000+ patients.
+Including Breast Cancer (TCGA-BRCA) with 1097 patients with 104 marked with deceased vital status.
+Recurrence information is not available.
 Depending on how you download the data, the primary-keys (or identifiers) linking the different data types might be different and some-times missing.
 + [GDC data portal](https://portal.gdc.cancer.gov/): By filtering and selecting different options it is possible to download many different data types.
 Downloading the clinical data directly from the portal will produce a zip file with 5 different files (clinical.tsv, exposure.tsv, family_history.tsv, follow_up.tsv, pathology_detail.tsv).
 The file clinical.tsv contains **survival information**, and other fields, together with basic information such as gender, age, race and ethnicity.
 There are two primary-key IDs in this file: **case_id** (016caf42-4e19-4444-ab5d-6cf1e76c4afa) and	**case_submitter_id** (TCGA-AO-A128)
 + [TCGAbioLinks](https://bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html)
 This is a Bioconductor package (R language) that facilitates data retrieval.
 It also allows to document and automate the process.
 This process will keep **case_submitter_id** (TCGA-AO-A128), but **case_id** will not be included